zeek/package-manager/doc/quickstart.rst

 does, or set the following suggested settings that are likely to work for most
 scenarios:

-- set `scriptdir` to the location of Bro's :file:`site` scripts directory (e.g.
+- `script_dir`: set to the location of Bro's :file:`site` scripts directory (e.g.
   :file:`{<bro_install_prefix>}/share/bro/site`)

-- set `plugindir` to the location of Bro's default plugin directory (e.g.
+- `plugin_dir`: set to the location of Bro's default plugin directory (e.g.
   :file:`{<bro_install_prefix>}/lib/bro/plugins`)

-- set `bro_dist` to the location of Bro's source code if you plan on installing packages that have Bro plugins that require compilation.
+- `bro_dist`: set to the location of Bro's source code if you plan on installing packages that have Bro plugins that require compilation.

 With those settings, the package manager will install Bro scripts, Bro plugins,